Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 In this guide, we will use flow `web-classification` which uses connection `Default_AzureOpenAI` inside, we need to set up the connection if we haven’t added it before.

-Please go to workspace portal, click `Prompt flow` -> `Connections` -> `Create`, then follow the instruction to create your own connections called `Default_AzureOpenAI`.
+Please go to workspace portal, click `Prompt flow` -> `Connections` -> `Create` -> `Azure OpenAI`, then follow the instruction to create your own connections called `Default_AzureOpenAI`.
 Learn more on [connections](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/concept-connections?view=azureml-api-2).

 ![Screenshot of Prompt flow Connections](media/e2e-llmops/promptflow_connections.png)